Spain poised for first coalition government since Franco

 "You have lost the dignity of leading a party that supports the constitution and you also have lost your decency," he said to Sánchez.

-Additionally, Casado has also threatened Sánchez with legal action if he does not back the disqualification from office of president of Catalonia Quim Torra - who was found guilty by a Spanish court of disobedience.
+Additionally, Casado has also threatened Sánchez with legal action if he does not back the disqualification from office of president of Catalonia Quim Torra - who was found guilty of disobedience.

 According to Sánchez, "Spain is not going to break up and the constitution will not be violated".